-The Financial Conflict of Interest in Research program supports the UConn (Storrs campus, five regional campuses, the School of Social Work, and the School of Law) research community with understanding and complying with University requirements related to financial conflicts of interest (FCOIs) in research.
+The Financial Conflict of Interest in Research program supports the UConn (Storrs campus, four regional campuses, the School of Social Work, and the School of Law) research community with understanding and complying with University requirements related to financial conflicts of interest (FCOIs) in research.

 Who is an Investigator?